gwendolynenglish/EphysAnalysis_Simon/README.md

 ---------------------------------------------------------------------------
 The data:

-ALl mice have quite consistent patterns of noise (some layers are consistently at the same firing rate).
-Can we do something about that?

-Generally, the heterogenity
+progress:

-4/5 channels down post response at 100ms, reported by wolfger

-Deviant alone as control to subtract from.
+  4/5 channels down post response at 100ms, reported by wolfger Deviant alone as control to subtract from.

+plans:
   baseline correction
   Raster plots
   SI index
   Spike Filed Coherence

+f = feature.
+In my setup, relates to whisker: f1 = C1 (PW, recorded barrel), f2 = C2(AW).
+Imortantly, this definition is static, it doesn't change over experiments.
+What does change is the assignment of a feature to 'standard' or 'deviant' , ie. the flip flip method.
+This should help for computing SI indices that make sense.

+- implement paradigm specifc baseline subtraction
+- implement paradigm specific unit/nounit
+- artifact detection through trial based correlation analysis/ look at waveforms
+- Try analysis with 5 std's
+- implement variable SI index calculation